 Before you start to pack your bike box & suitcase, put everything out so you can see it all at a glance.
 This will make sure that you have everything and also get a visual as to how you are going to pack all the items.
 This is also a great opportunity to photograph your items for insurance purposes should anything go wrong.

 Dismantle the bike

 Depending on what bike box you have will dictate how much you must take off the bike.
-Some bags such as the Scicon Aerocomfort you only need to remove the wheels.
-However, for most boxes, you will need to remove pedals, seat post and handlebars.
+With bikes becoming more complicated then I would recommend the Bikebox Allen Aero Easyfit Bikebox.
+This is a great option as you do not need to remove the handlebars!
+However, for most boxes, you will need to remove the pedals, seatpost and handlebars.
 Don’t forget to mark your seat post for the saddle height and take the tools needed to reassemble the bike with you.
 You will also need to deflate the tyres so will need a track pump unless you know that there is a shop close to your destination.
 If you are travelling with a few others, then there is no need to take one each so nominate one rider to take theirs.
 It is useful to also carry a torque wrench with you for putting the bike back together.

 Remove your rear mech!
 This was a very valuable lesson that cost me 700euros on a trip to Mallorca!
 Even if it is a hard case I would still recommend it as the items that you pack around the bike can move and press on the item.
 You can leave the chain attached if you wish and leave it to hang down loose.
 Or remove the chain and wrap both up.

 Protect the bike